 The 753rd was sent to Camp Polk in the late summer of 1941 from Ft.
 Benning, Georgia.
 Maneuvers were taking place, but the battalion did not take part in them.
 It was after the maneuvers were completed that members of the battalion were sought to join the 192nd Tank Battalion.
 The battalion had just been informed it was being sent overseas and replacements were needed for National Guardsmen who had been released from federal service.
-He was assigned to B Company.
+It is knot known if he volunteered of had his name drawn to join the 192nd, but after he joined the battalion, he was assigned to B Company.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.